 All technical support is provided by the instructor of this course.
 Please DO NOT contact Bristol ITS with any issues related to the forgotten passwords or technical difficulties.
 To get help, email your instructor directly: lgor.Kholodov@bristolcc.edu.

-A desktop PC or a laptop running with access to Java compiler.
+A desktop PC or a laptop is required to complete programming assignments in this course.

 Time Considerations